 Darwin Canyon can be reached from Blue Heaven Lake by crossing Darwin Col (12,800ft+).
 Take the obvious chute just left of a pointed peak - can be snow or scree depending upon the season.
 This provides access to the North Face routes if you don't want to take the northern approach.
 The summit day will be correspondingly longer.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mt.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mt.
 Darwin:

 Evolution Traverse 5.9 5c 17 VI 17 HVS 5a California

 : High Sierra

 This route is considered the best of all the traverses in the Sierra.
 It is a great, long, and sometimes intimidating outing.The rock is mostly excellent, with a couple loose spots in between.Getting down from Darwin is the most dangerous and difficult part of the climb, with either a manky rappel or a 5.9 downclimb.The number of pitches you belay greatly depends on how comfortable you are soloing 5th class.
 Simulclimbing is not a good idea.The most challenging section from both a technical and ...[more]
 Browse More Classics in California